This is a compilation of readings and links I recommend in the study of strategy, warfare, and military history.

 This site features an interactive animation of the Great Patriotic War (better known in the West as the Russo-German War 1941-1945).
 The animation is the product of an initiative by Russian historians to tell the stories of its many veterans.

-This is a small-scale gaming company which produces an unprecedented amount of games for its size.
+This is a small-scale gaming company which produces an unprecedented amount of board games for its size.
 Its games are reasonably priced and many are designed for solitaire play.
 If you buy a game, learn it, and wish to find more opponents, the game is likely featured on Vassal, a free program for online gaming.
 My favourite game from this company is Ancient Battles Deluxe, albeit with some alterations.

 This site hosts modifications for the renowned Total War series for PC, a mix of turn-based and real-time strategy.
 Assuming you own the particular Total War game being modified, all the modifications are free and fairly easy to install.
 Modifications may be as minor as new historical battles or as major as a complete overhaul of new context, units and map.